Machine Learning & Deep Learning in Python & R

 Section 3 - Basics of Statistics

-This section is divided into five different lectures starting from types of data then types of statistics then graphical representations to describe the data and then a lecture on measures of center like mean median and mode and lastly measures of dispersion like range and standard deviation
+This section is divided into five different lectures starting from types of data then types of statistics then graphical representations to describe the data and then a lecture on measures of center like mean median and mode and lastly measures of dispersion like range and standard deviation.
+This part of the course is instrumental in gaining knowledge data science, machine learning and deep learning in the later part of the course.

 Section 4 - Introduction to Machine Learning